St Bartholomew, Leeds

 Keys to success and biggest challenges

-· The recruitment of a Property Development Manager by Leeds Diocese was a key factor in unlocking the site for affordable housing.
+· The recruitment of a Property Development Manager by Leeds Diocese helped accelerate the delivery of affordable housing on the site.

 · The issue of access for the Scout hut was transformed from a problem to an opportunity by the Ashfield team.